maxking/lazr.config/lazr/config/docs/usage.rst

     key2: sharing is fun
     key5: shared value

-The config that was loaded has name and filename attributes to identify the configuration.
+The config that was loaded has ``name`` and ``filename`` attributes to identify the configuration.

-    >>> config.name
+    >>> print(config.name)
-    'local.conf'
+    local.conf
-    >>> config.filename
+    >>> print('file:', config.filename)
-    '...lazr/config/tests/testdata/local.conf'
+    file: ...lazr/config/tests/testdata/local.conf

 The config can access the schema via the schema property.

-    >>> config.schema.name
+    >>> print(config.schema.name)
-    'base.conf'
+    base.conf
     >>> config.schema is schema
     True

 A config is made up of multiple Sections like the schema.
 They can be iterated over in a loop as needed.
 This config inherited several sections defined in schema.
 Note that the meta section is not present because it pertains to the config system, not to the processes being configured.

     >>> for section in sorted(config, key=attrgetter('name')):
     ...     print(section.name)